 The publication was in part informed by desk-based research on international examples of high performing place-based systems of care in New Zealand, Sweden, Spain and the United States.

-To find out more download Making strategic commissioning work – Lessons from home and away: case studies
+The full case studies can be downloaded as a separate document: Making strategic commissioning work Lessons from home and away: International case studies.

 14 December 2017